VrindavanSanap/micrograd/readme.md

 # Micrograd

-## Extremely small reversemode autograd engine based on autograd
+## Extremely small reverse mode autograd engine based on autograd

 This repo contaions code that I wrote based on lecture "The spelled-out intro to neural networks and backpropagation"